-The Emily Carr University of Art + Design Campus is a purpose-built facility designed to create a world-class facility for learning and production in the arts.
-Relocating from Granville Island to the burgeoning False Creek Flats Arts Precinct, the building-as-campus was designed and delivered in the context of a P3 process.
+The campus of Emily Carr University of Art + Design offers a world-class facility for artistic teachings and practice.
+Relocated from Granville Island to the burgeoning False Creek Flats Arts Precinct, the building-as-campus is a result of a private-public partnership (P3).
+It is designed to reinforce creative cross-pollination through the deliberate use of transparency and spatial connectivity.

-The building is designed to reinforce connections, transparency and creative crosspollination.
-A wide central concourse links all major spaces of the campus horizontally and is punctuated by a series of atria that bring in abundant natural light and visually connect disciplines vertically.
-The atria also create intensive interchanges where informal gathering, making and remaking, and creative display give full expression to the university’s approach to multidisciplinary arts learning.
-Departments are located along these interconnected spaces to maximize efficiencies and affinities between disciplines, and take advantage of the building’s site context, where painting studios enjoy north-facing light in lofty top-floor studios and sculpture and ceramics are in proximity to outdoor working and display environments.
+A generous central concourse links all significant spaces of the campus horizontally.
+It is punctuated by a series of atria that bring in abundant natural light, visually—and vertically—connecting various disciplines.
+The atria also create intensive interchanges where informal gatherings and exhibitions take place.
+Departments are located along these interconnected spaces to maximize efficiencies and affinities between disciplines.
+Painting studios enjoy north-facing light in lofty top-floor studios while sculpture studios are situated close to outdoor working and display environments.

-The building skin combines glass and white metal panels to convey the possibilities of a blank canvas writ large.
-Backpainted glass spandrel panels carry a sequence of colours, expressing the progression and transition of the artistic colour palette over the namesake painter’s career.
+The building’s skin combines glass and white metal panels.
+They are reminiscent of a blank canvas writ large.
+Back-painted glass spandrel panels carry a sequence of colours, expressing the progression and transition of an artistic colour palette.

-Cutting-edge technology allows for integrated displays for learning and interaction.
-Public programming on a large digital screen illuminates and activates the exterior art plaza and invites the public to engage with the work of students and faculty.
-Active participation by a vibrant Aboriginal community is fostered in spaces that embrace traditional and contemporary Aboriginal design elements in the architectural tradition of a Coast Salish longhouse.
-The Indigenous-designed double doors for the Aboriginal Gathering Place, the 400-seat Lecture Theatre and other important spaces symbolize the university’s comprehensive commitment to Indigenous arts programming.
-The doors seem identical, but testify to the constant evolution of arts production – one is hand-carved, while the other is produced through advanced computer and robot production technology.
+Cutting-edge technology allows for integrated displays.
+Public programming on a large digital screen illuminates and animates the exterior art plaza, welcoming the public to engage with the work of students and faculty.
+Active participation by a vibrant Aboriginal community is fostered in spaces that feature traditional and contemporary Aboriginal design elements such as traditional Coast Salish longhouse.
+The Indigenous-designed double doors for the Aboriginal Gathering Place, the 400-seat Lecture Theatre, and other significant spaces symbolize the university’s full commitment to Indigenous art programming.
+The doors seem identical but testify to the constant evolution of art production—one is hand-carved while the other is produced through advanced computer and robotic technology.